v0lta/NumPy-backprop/readme.md

 layers on the MNIST digit recognition problem.

-The ```rnn``` folder contains recurrent neural networks based on LSTM and GRU, code to train them on the adding and memory problems.
+The ```rnn``` folder contains recurrent neural networks based on LSTM and GRU as well as code to train them on the adding and memory problems.
 These are similar to those described by Hochreiter und Schmidhuber in 1997.

 The source code in this repository runs using NumPy versions >= 1.18.1